 Fall brings some of the most beloved vegetables of the year, and this hash recipe is sure to please.
 For a quick lunch, use leftover quinoa and roast the sweet potato and beets the evening before.
 Prior to serving, poach an egg to top this earthy, colorful and luscious combination.

 This vegan-friendly wrap incorporates a variety of textures and flavors, making it a satisfying and nutrient-dense meal.
-The golden raisins add a touch of sweetness, while the salty pumpkin seeds add crunch and the tapenade just add a touch of acidity.
+The golden raisins add a touch of sweetness, the salty pumpkin seeds add crunch and the tapenade just adds a touch of acidity.

-NOTE: For this recipe to meet my approval I always substitute sprouted-grain tortillas.
-For those following a gluten sensitivity diet, use gluten-free tortillas, also from sprouted grains.
+For this recipe to meet my approval, I always substitute sprouted-grain tortillas.
+For those following a gluten sensitivity diet, use gluten-free tortillas.
 And if you are going to take this to work for lunch, pack the filling separate from the tortillas and wrap just before serving to avoid sogginess.

 Who doesn’t love a quesadilla?
 This recipe incorporates broccoli and quinoa into this traditional dish, boosting the protein, while helping to lower cholesterol.
 Replace the cheddar cheese for a cheese from my Healing Foods Shopping List, and use tortillas made from sprouted whole grains.
-If you like something to dip your quesadilla in, mix yogurt with a touch of lemon or lime juice and enjoy.
+If you like something to dip your quesadilla in, mix goat’s milk yogurt with a touch of lemon or lime juice and enjoy.
 You could even try this quinoa recipe with chicken as well!

 Quinoa Recipes for Dinner

 Are you ready for a healthy, filling and exotic dinner featuring quinoa?
-Falafels have been updated in this Middle Eastern classic with the addition of quinoa.
-The combination of chickpeas, fresh herbs, spinach and tahini in these baked falafels pair perfectly with avocado dressing, warm sprouted pita bread and some tzatziki.
+Falafel has been updated in this Middle Eastern classic with the addition of quinoa.
+The combination of chickpeas, fresh herbs, spinach and tahini in these baked falafel patties pairs perfectly with avocado dressing, warm sprouted pita bread and some tzatziki.

 This dish proves that we do eat with our eyes first.
 The combination of quinoa, brown rice, carrots, broccoli, kale, shitake mushrooms, avocado, tahini and sprouts creates a warm and inviting dish that is packed with vitamins, minerals, fiber and protein.
 Perfect as a main course, this vegan-friendly bowl of goodness is guaranteed to satisfy.

 Yes, one of the tastiest quinoa recipes is actually made for your slow cooker!
-Start in the morning, and by dinner time, your house will smell divine and your dinner will be ready.
+Start in the morning … By dinner time, your house will smell divine, and your dinner will be ready.
 Enjoy a bowl full of this healthy, protein-packed chili without guilt.
-Top with fresh diced tomatoes and green onions, and just a sprinkle of raw cheese.
+Top with fresh diced tomatoes, green onions and just a sprinkle of raw cheese.

 Sometimes you just need something yummy and comforting.
-For those nights, try out this delicious quiche-style Quinoa Spinach Bake.
-Not only is it grain-free and dairy-free, but it’s absolutely packed with nutrients!
+For those nights, try out this delicious quiche-style quinoa spinach bake.
 Sure to please every crowd, it’s full of flavor and crunchy texture with a sesame crust.

 Quinoa Recipes: Desserts & Snacks